Stokes Nature Center presents

 America250: Celebrating the beauty of our natural landscapes art exhibit opens

 All community members are invited to contribute art to our America250 exhibit.
 The theme: The beauty of our natural landscapes as they are today or as the artist envisions them 250 years ago.
 Any art form is welcome, including but not limited to, poetry, photography, painting, sculpture, music, or otherwise.
-Works will be on display throughout the summer.
+Works can be submitted beginning January 2026 and will be on display beginning on June 7th and throughout the summer.
 The public is invited to come view and vote on their favorite throughout the month of June.
-Awards will be given for:
+Awards will be given on July 7th for:

 Date: June 7